The 20 Best Fibrous Dysplasia Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Dr. Zenonos became the associate director of the UPMC Center for Cranial Base Surgery in July 2019 after receiving extensive formal subspecialization in his field.
 He is one of a handful of board-certified neurosurgeons to have completed two fellowships in skull base surgery.
 At the University of Pittsburgh, one fellowship focused on endoscopic and minimally invasive approaches, and the other centered on complex open skull base approaches.
 His fellowship at the University of Miami was on complex cranial and cerebrovascular neurosurgery.
 Dr. Zenonos is rated as an Experienced provider by MediFind in the treatment of Fibrous Dysplasia.
-His top areas of expertise are Chordoma, Meningioma, Cerebrospinal Fluid Leak, Gamma Knife Radiosurgery, and Cerebral Artery Bypass Surgery.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Chordoma, Meningioma, Olfactory Neuroblastoma, Gamma Knife Radiosurgery, and Cerebral Artery Bypass Surgery.
+Dr. Zenonos is board certified in American Board Of Surgery.
+Dr. Zenonos is currently accepting new patients.

 Experienced in Fibrous Dysplasia